garykbrixi/TFRC_analysis/README.md

 ### Data

 Data files needed to replicate the plots, as well as data used for preliminary analysis, are included in the `data/` folder.
-Data were downlooaded from MERAV and GENT2 databases, with the final plots being made from MERAV data.
+Data were downloaded from MERAV and GENT2 databases, with the final plots being made from MERAV data.

 ### Notebooks